 Day 2.
 Drive to Andasibe, afternoon birding Analamazoatra Special Reserve Early today we embark on a three-to-four-hour drive to Andasibe, one of Madagascar's premier rainforest sites.
-Here the unforgettable call of the indri resounds through the beautiful Andasibe- Mantadia National Park.
+Here the unforgettable call of the Indri resounds through the beautiful Andasibe- Mantadia National Park.
 In the afternoon we will visit its Analamazoatra section.
-We find the indri with ease, along with other spectacularly beautiful species such as ruffed lemur.
+We find the Indri with ease, along with other spectacularly beautiful species such as Black-and-white Ruffed Lemur.
 Birding is unbelievable, with four different ground rollers possible, along with two nightjars, including the bizarre Collared Nightjar at its daytime roosts.
 Madagascan Owl, Rainforest Scops Owl, and a suite of nocturnal lemurs and chameleons await us on a night walk in the area.
+Overnight: Andasibe Hotel, Andasibe

+The incredible Pitta-like Ground Roller.

-Overnight: Andasibe Hotel, Andasibe Days 3 - 4.
-Andasibe-Mantadia National Park We spend two more nights in Andasibe-Mantadia National Park, birding the beautiful primary and secondary forests of the area.
-We spend the whole day on Day 2 and the morning of Day 3 in the Mantadia National Park section, while returning to the Analamazoatra section in the afternoon of Day 3.
-We should find Velvet Asity, Common Sunbird-Asity, Benson's Rock Thrush (Forest Rock Thrush), Madagascan Flufftail, many vangas including Blue Vanga and Nuthatch Vanga, Madagascan Blue Pigeon, Madagascan Cuckooshrike, several endemic as Rand's Warbler, and more.
-We have stakeouts for Madagascan warblers such Grebe, the rare Meller's Duck, and Madagascan Rail.
+Days 3 - 4.
+Andasibe-Mantadia National Park

+We spend two more nights in Andasibe-Mantadia National Park, birding the beautiful primary and secondary forests of the area.
+We spend the whole day on day 2 and the morning of day 3 in the Mantadia National Park section, while returning to the Analamazoatra section in the afternoon of day 3.
+We should find Velvet Asity, Common Sunbird-Asity, Benson's Rock Thrush (Forest Rock Thrush), Madagascan Flufftail, many vangas including Blue Vanga and Nuthatch Vanga, Madagascan Blue Pigeon, Madagascan Cuckooshrike, several endemic warblers such as Rand's Warbler, and more.
+We have stakeouts for Madagascan Grebe, the rare Meller's Duck, and Madagascan Rail.
 We expect our first couas, Red-fronted Coua being a likely candidate.
-We should also see a few new lemurs such as ruffed lemur.
-We certainly don't ignore other non-avian wildlife and often see giraffe weevil, tree boa, and many chameleons.
-Overnight: Andasibe Hotel, Andasibe Day 5.
-Drive to Antsirabe, birding on the way We embark on a long and scenic road trip, breaking the journey to amazing Ranomafana National Park in the south-east of the island with one night in Madagascar's second largest city, Overnight: Couleur Café, Antsirabe Day 6.
-Transfer to Ranomafana National Park We hope to see many of Madagascar and its neighboring islands' common endemics en route to the national park, including species such as Madagascan Wagtail, Malagasy Kingfisher, Mascarene Martin, Malagasy Kestrel, Malagasy Bulbul, and many others.
-Overnight: Setam Lodge, Ranomafana Days 7 - 8.
-Birding Ranomafana National Park At the magnificent Ranomafana National Park we are in for a real treat.
-The rainforest here is similar to that at Andasibe, but it is a better place for several species we won't yet have seen, such as the rare Yellow-bellied Sunbird-Asity, the recently described Cryptic Warbler, Yellowbrow, Grev-crowned Tetraka, Pollen's Vanga, Grev Emutail, Madagascan Wedge-tailed Jery, Madagascan Snipe, and numerous others.
-As always in a new part of the island we expect new lemurs, such as golden bamboo lemur.
-The reptiles here include leaf-tailed gecko.
+We should also see a few lemurs such as Black-and-white Ruffed Lemur.
+We certainly don't ignore other non-avian wildlife and often see Giraffe Weevil, Madagascar Tree Boa, and many chameleons.

+Overnight: Andasibe Hotel, Andasibe

+Day 5.
+Drive to Antsirabe, birding on the way We embark on a long and scenic road trip, breaking the journey to amazing Ranomafana National Park in the south-east of the island with one night in Madagascar's second largest city, Antsirabe.
+Overnight: Couleur Café, Antsirabe

+An inquisitive Blue Vanga.

+Day 6.
+Transfer to Ranomafana National Park

+We hope to see many of Madagascar and its neighboring islands' common endemics en route to the national park, including species such as Madagascan Wagtail, Malagasy Kingfisher, Mascarene Martin, Malagasy Kestrel, Malagasy Bulbul, and many others.
 Overnight: Setam Lodge, Ranomafana

+Days 7 - 8.
+Birding Ranomafana National Park

+At the magnificent Ranomafana National Park we are in for a real treat.
+The rainforest here is similar to that at Andasibe, but it is a better place for several species we won't yet have seen, such as the rare Yellow-bellied Sunbird-Asity, the recently described Cryptic Warbler, Madagascan Yellowbrow, Grey-crowned Tetraka, Pollen's Vanga, Grey Emutail, Wedge-tailed Jery, Madagascan Snipe, and numerous others.
+As always in a new part of the island we expect new lemurs, such as Golden Bamboo Lemur.
+The reptiles here include Satanic Leaf-tailed Gecko.

+Overnight: Setam Lodge, Ranomafana

+Day 9.
+Isalo National Park

+After some final birding at Ranomafana while hoping to clean up there, we begin another scenic